matteoputti/deep_learning_cookbook/README.md

 ## Compiler used in this release
 MSVC 2022 17.12 V143

-## Operating Systen of host used in this release
+## Operating System of host used in this release
 Windows 11

 ## Getting started